Darren0422/MyCV/README.md

 Capstone Project is a static website for my CV.
 It provides a short bio, my work experience, qualifications annd how to contact me.

 ## Importance
-This repository is important asit shows my understanding of HTML, CSS and SCSS.
-It also provides insights to my understanding and comprehension of JavaScript fundamentals.
+This repository is important as it shows my understanding of HTML, CSS and SCSS.
+It also provides an interactable website for displaying my work experience, qualifications and how to contact me.
+Additionally it shows more of my creative side and gives more information about me.

 ## Installation